tekktrik/disbadge/README.md

 * adafruit_wsgi
 * neopixel

-You can find them by downloading the latest version of the `CircuitPython Bundle <https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases>`_.
+You can find them by downloading the latest version of the [CircuitPython Bundle](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases).
 Make sure to download the ZIP file named something like  ``adafruit-circuitpython-bundle-7.x-mpy-XXXXXXXX.zip``.

 Installation